jay58/jay58/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [jaymomaya95@gmail.com](mailto:jaymomaya95@gmail.com)
-* 🧠  I'm learning MicroFrontend in React
+* 🧠  I'm learning Micro-frontend in React

 ### Skills